Best Ryokan Near Nagoya 2026: Gero, Yunoyama & Gamagori — A Local’s Complete Guide

 1. Suimeikan (水明館)

 The signature ryokan of Gero Onsen.
-Founded in 1932, with a guest history that includes members of the Imperial Family, Suimeikan is the property local taxi drivers and JR staff name first when you mention Gero.
+Founded in 1932, Suimeikan is the property local taxi drivers and JR staff name first when you mention Gero.
+In May 2006, Their Majesties the Emperor and Empress (then Emperor Akihito and Empress Michiko) stayed here while attending the National Tree-Planting Festival.

 - Price range: ¥25,000-55,000 per person per night with two meals

-- Rooms: 222 rooms, with views over the Japanese garden or the Hida River
+- Rooms: About 264 rooms, with views over the Japanese garden or the Hida River

-- Onsen: Four large public baths, including open-air rotenburo
+- Onsen: Three large public baths, including an open-air rotenburo

 - Cuisine: Hida beef kaiseki